khaledsabry97/Rent/README.md

 - Incrementing Ratio
 - Renter Phone
 - Warranty
-- Electricity Counter Number (related to the renter consumption)
-- Water Counter Number (related to the renter consumption)
-- Gas Counter Number (related to the renter consumption)
 - Renter Original Address
 - Renter Email
-- any comment about the contract
+- Any comment about the contract
-- add photos for contract and identity card of the renter and you can add anything else
+- Add photos for contract and identity card of the renter and you can add anything else

 ![alt text](https://github.com/khaledsabry97/Rent/blob/master/Pictures/add%20photos.jpg)